 ChatGPT Just Made AI a Product Engineering Problem

 Then Sam Altman tweeted on December 5 that ChatGPT had crossed a million users in five days.
-The growth curve since then has been one I have not seen in this industry before.
+The growth curve since has been one I have not seen in this industry before.
 The Hacker News launch thread from November 30 hit hundreds of points within hours; the engineering audience, en masse, sat down on a Wednesday afternoon and started stress-testing the thing instead of reading marketing about it.
 Aaron Levie posted on December 3: "ChatGPT is one of those rare moments in technology where you see a glimmer of how everything is going to be different going forward."
 That tweet aged well within 48 hours.

 What ChatGPT actually is, for engineers who don't follow ML